 Recently, botulinum toxin has proven to be an ideal treatment option for targeting and treating excessive muscle activity and spasticity.
 Many other treatments, such as anti-inflammatory medications and dental devices, do not address the source of the problem.
 Although dental devices can successfully protect teeth from damage at night for bruxism sufferers, they are ineffective in stopping the painful side effects of teeth grinding..

-By injecting small doses of Botox directly into the masseter muscle (the large muscle that moves the jaw), the muscle is weakened enough to stop involuntary grinding of the teeth and clenching of the jaw.
+By injecting small doses of botulinum toxin directly into the masseter muscle (the large muscle that moves the jaw), the muscle is weakened enough to stop involuntary grinding of the teeth and clenching of the jaw.
 This significantly relaxes the muscle and reduces the wear and tear on the teeth due to grinding.
 Damage to the TMJ (temporomandibular joint) and headaches should be reduced or eliminated as well.
-Voluntary movements, such as chewing and facial expressions, are not effected at all by botox.
+Voluntary movements, such as chewing and facial expressions, are not effected at all by Botox®.

-Although botox injections are not a cure for bruxism, they can effectively control the uncomfortable symptoms better than a nightguard for some patients.
-Botox used for treating bruxism typically lasts for three to four months.
+Although botulinum toxin injections are not a cure for bruxism, they can effectively control the uncomfortable symptoms better than a nightguard for some patients.
+Botulinum toxin used for treating bruxism typically lasts for three to four months.

 Disclaimer: Botox®, Dysport®, dermal fillers, facial injections, and other skin care information contained on this website is provided for educational purposes and should not be taken as medical advice.
 To consult with one of our AAFE trained members, please contact one of our trained members today.